mrommel/Colony/README.md

 - pirates gets some coins from you or trader
 - fight between units (pirates)
 - release scout for exploration
-- booster: wind, telescope - more sight, canon, yields, more time (clock), magnet (collect coins in area) - incl 'shop' and detail screen - find them on the map
 - shark: up+down copied from left+right
 - limit sight thru mountains
 - shipwreck animation
 - snow textures from wesnoth
 - mountain textures

+## Booster
+- wind - faster sailing
+- telescope - more sight,
+- canon, yields,
+- more time (clock),
+- magnet (collect coins in area)
+- call for allies - trumpet / horn - (to help with re quest)

+- incl 'shop' and detail screen
+- find them on the map

 ## Maybe
 - collect wood with axemann